Astrology Reference

 Mutable Critical Degrees: 4°, 17°

 Mutable signs (Gemini, Virgo, Sagittarius, Pisces) adapt and distribute energy.
 Their critical degrees amplify this flexibility, sometimes to the point of restlessness.
-A planet at 4° of a mutable sign carries Leo's creative fire with mutable adaptability, while 17° combines Virgo's analytical precision with the mutable instinct to shift and refine.
+A planet at 4° of a mutable sign carries Cancer's emotional sensitivity with mutable adaptability, while 17° combines Leo's creative confidence with the mutable instinct to perform and express.
 These are fewer in number than cardinal or fixed critical degrees, but no less significant when activated.

 Leo energy